isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Preserve the state of a program in a valid state
 * Avoid resource leaks

 It is not possible to recover from all errors.
-If recovery from an error is not possible, it is important to quickly "get out" in a well-defined way.
+If recovery from an error is not possible, it is important to quickly “get out” in a well-defined way.
 A strategy for error handling must be simple, or it becomes a source of even worse errors.
 Untested and rarely executed error-handling code is itself the source of many bugs.

 The rules are designed to help avoid several kinds of errors: